Infosys raises guidance, but caution lingers; is it time to buy, hold, or sell? - BusinessToday

-Infosys share price targets: Infosys reported a strong set of June quarter results, with its revenue and profit growth, and deal wins beating Street estimates, while the raising of the lower end of FY26 guidance to 1-3 per cent from 0-3 per cent met analyst expectations.
-That said, there was no major change in commentary over the March quarter amid a lack of any material improvement in discretionary budgets or decision cycles.
-Stock analysts are neutral to positive on the stock due to its inexpensive valuations after 17 per cent slide in 2025 so far.
+Infosys share price targets: Infosys reported a strong set of June quarter results, with its revenue and profit growth, and deal wins, beating Street estimates, while the raising of the lower end of FY26 guidance to 1-3 per cent from 0-3 per cent met analyst expectations.
+That said, the gudaince hints at lower growth organically after Q1 results.
+Besides, there was no major change in commentary over the March quarter amid a lack of any material improvement in discretionary budgets or decision cycles.
+Stock analysts are neutral to positive on the Infosys stock due to its inexpensive valuations after 17 per cent slide in 2025 so far.

 "Despite the strong Q1, Infosys continues to see a wait-and-watch posture among clients, with no material improvement in discretionary budgets or decision cycles.
 Tariff uncertainties and geopolitical tensions continue to weigh on sentiment.
 Management stated that the macro environment remains unchanged vs. 4Q, which was a key reason for the cautious stance on guidance," MOFSL said.